Read our introduction (Part 1) here

 The Double Empathy Problem

-Back in the 1990s, it was suggested by autistic activities such as Jim Sinclair that the communication style of autistics simply differ from those of neurotypicals.
+Back in the 1990s, it was suggested by Jim Sinclair that the communication style of autistics simply differ from those of neurotypicals.
 The Double Empathy problem was then first formally suggested in a 2012 paper by Damien Milton.

 The Double Empathy Problem, like many other terms and theories, is considered a relatively new theory by some.
 This is one of many that were suggested as we move towards learning more from autistic individuals themselves and move away from looking at autistic individuals from a deficit model's perspective.